polterguy/magic/README.md

 // "result" is now of type "ResponseDTO".
 ```

-You can also optionally pass in a JWT token to all your HTTP REST methods.
+You can also optionally pass in a _"Bearer"_ Authorize token when invoking methods on this service.

 ## Signal over spaghetti